2002:

 1956:

-At Disneyland, the Mule Pack (one of the park's original attractions) is renamed the Rainbow Ridge Pack Mules.
+At Disneyland, the Mule Pack (one of the park's original attractions)

 1959:

-Disney's Donald Duck film Donald in Mathmagic Land is released in the U.S., as is the live-action feature film Darby O'Gill and the Little People.
-Although set in Ireland, the bulk of Darby O'Gill was shot at Disney's ranch in Burbank, California.
-Second unit footage from Ireland, combined with matte paintings by Peter Ellenshaw, help present a seamless picture of 19th century Ireland.
+Disney's Donald Duck featurette Donald in Mathmagic Land is released in the U.S., along with the live-action feature film Darby O'Gill and the Little People.

 1968: